anatolian/archaeology-data-service/README.md

 # Archaeology Service:
 Contains Python scripts for retrieving and sending information to a database.
-You will need to create either an Amazon EC2 instance or a Heroku webapp to host the service onto.
+You will need to create a Heroku webapp to host the service onto.
 Additionally, you will need to create an Amazon S3 bucket to store images onto.

 ## Dependencies